-It is important to understand that although the banks might control the majority of the daily volume, the VAST majority of that volume is those banks acting as a market maker for the other types of traders mentioned above.
+It is important to understand that although the banks might control the majority of the daily volume (refer to the chart above), the VAST majority of that volume is those banks acting as a market maker for the other types of traders mentioned above.

-Yes, banks do take speculative positions, but the vast majority of the volume they transact on a daily basis is for the purpose of market making, not speculation.
+Yes, the top 10 banks illustrated in the chart above do take speculative positions, but the vast majority of the volume is simply market making activity, not speculation.

 This is critical information, as it tells us 1 very important clue.
 If banks are primarily market makers then they will by default drive the market to and from areas of supply and demand which is the foundation in how we track them.